DigiNode-Tools/diginode-tools/README.md

 # curl -sSL diginode-setup.digibyte.help | bash

-Once DigiNode Tools have been installed, in future you can run it locally using:
+Once DigiNode Tools has been installed, in future you can run it locally using: ```diginode-setup```

-# diginode-setup

 ## Advanced Users Only